johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 CoreDNS uses the [Caddy](https://caddyserver.com) server framework.
 The first argument is the name of the directive as used in the Corefile.

-The `ServerType` is "dns" because CoreDNS is of that servertype.
+The `ServerType` is "dns" because CoreDNS is a DNS server; Caddy supports HTTP servers as well.
 The `Action` is the name of the setup function that takes care of the parsing of the Corefile.
 Its job is to return a type that implements the `middleware.Handler` interface.

 So whenever the Corefile parser sees "whoami", `setupWhoami` is called.